davidvlaminck/OTLMOW-Model/README.md

 The **otlmow-postenmapping** project implements the mapping artifact and allow the creation or modification of OTL objects.

-The **otlmow-davie** project has a REST client to the DAVIE platform to allow automatisation of deliveries.
+The **otlmow-davie** project has a REST client to the DAVIE platform to allow automation of deliveries.

 The **otlmow-visuals** project provides a way to visualize OTL objects and their relations.
 The result is an interactive HTML file that can be opened in any browser.